The Language of Generalization: Case Study 1: Generic Language

-For each of these communicative endorsement models, we build a joint Bayesian data analysis model of the referent prevalence \(p\), prevalence priors \(P(p)\) (both from Expt.
+For both the fixed-threshold and full uncertain-threshold endorsement models, we build joint Bayesian data analysis models of the referent prevalence \(p\), prevalence priors \(P(p)\) (both from Expt.
 1b data), and the endorsement data (Expt.
 1a).
+Predicting the data from both Expt.
+1a and 1b by a single, joint-inference model makes our assumptions explicit about how these data were generated and is the proper way to represent the uncertainty in our measurement of the prior elicitation data (see Appendix C and Figure~\ref{fig:genericsModelDiagram} for further model specification details).
 Empirically elicited referent prevalence and prevalence prior data (Expt.
 1b) directly constrain the parameters that generate those quantities in the model (\(p\) in Eq. \ref{eq:S1} and \(P(p)\) in Eq. \ref{eq:L0}, respectively).
-The prevalence prior \(P(p)\) is modeled as a mixture of Betas while referent prevalence is modeled by a single Beta distribution.
+The prevalence prior \(P(p)\) is modeled as a mixture of Betas, and referent prevalence is modeled by a single Beta distribution.
 The endorsement data (Expt.
 1a) is modeled by our endorsement model (Eq. \ref{eq:S1}), which has one free parameter \(\lambda\).
-Predicting the data from both Expt.
-1a and 1b by a single, joint-inference model simultaneously makes explicit our assumptions about how these data were generated and is the proper way to represent the uncertainty in our measurement of the prior elicitation data (see Appendix C and Figure~\ref{fig:genericsModelDiagram} for further model specification details).
 To learn about the credible values of the parameters of the joint-inference model and resulting model predictions, we ran an incrementalized version of MCMC (Ritchie, Stuhlmüller, \& Goodman, 2016) for 3 chains of 150,000 iterations, discarding the first 50,000 for burn-in.